zopencommunity/meta/README.md

 export _TAG_REDIR_OUT=txt
 ```

+Make sure the character device `/dev/tty` is untagged or you may experience unexpected behaviour.
+Run `chtag -r /dev/tty` to remove any tags.

 ## Installation
 - Download the meta pax to a suitable location (for example /tmp).
 - Expand the pax using the command ```pax -rvf <filename>.pax```.
 This will expand the pax to the current directory, listing the various included files as it does so.